seed-labs/project-guide/CONTRIBUTING.md

  Internet infrastructure.
 Basically, we got an Internet inside a box.
 We have worked on this project for one and an half years, most of the time spent on the design.
 We will soon open source this project when we release the first version.

+ - [SEED-CTF](under-construction.md): We are building a CTF platform, so instructors can easily turn their  class into a CTF competition.
+We have been experimenting with this for several years.
+We will soon open source all our code.

  - Translation-xy: For each translation, we will create a repository. ```xy``` represents the languages.
 We are looking for help for any language other than English.
 See the [license information](LICENSE.md)